telerik/kendo-ui-builder/docs/extension-points/custom-css.md

 ### Benefits

-Using scoped styles helps you to:

-* Avoid the pollution of the global scope with names.
+* Avoiding the pollution of the global scope with names.
-* Avoid any conflicting CSS cascades and accidental overrides.
+* Avoiding any conflicting CSS cascades and accidental overrides.
-* Achieve encapsulation and modularity.
+* Achieving encapsulation and modularity.
-* Create smaller and easy-to-read CSS files.
+* Creating smaller and easy-to-read CSS files.

 ### Specifics